 Cycling in Honduras is uncommon for visitors and there are few places to rent a bike.
 Tela, La Ceiba and the Bay Islands have mountain bike rental outfits.

 All drivers and passengers must wear a seatbelt.
 No vehicles involved in an accident can be moved until the Transit Authority arrives.
-Identification, including driver’s licence, copies of passport, and vehicle registration should be carried while driving.
+You should carry identification, including your driving licence, passport copies, and your vehicle registration while driving.

 There are only three railways and they are isolated, unreliable and limited.
 Visitors can take a trip from San Pedro Sula on a banana train, and, with some planning, to Cuero y Salado National Park on a coconut train.

 Ferries operate between ports on the Pacific and Caribbean coastlines.
-The Roatan Ferry (www.roatanferry.com) sails from La Ceiba to the Bays Islands of Roatan and Utila twice daily aboard the Utila Princess (1 hour) and MV Galaxy II (1.5 hours).
+The Roatan Ferry (www.roatanferry.com) sails from La Ceiba to the Bays Islands of Roatan and Utila twice daily (journey time - 70 to 75 minutes).